qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 In addition, a predefined label with key "x-k8s.io/cluster-manager" needs to be added by the cluster manager upon creation.
 The value of the label MUST be the same as the name of the cluster manager.
-The purpose of this label is to make filter clusters from different cluster managers eaiser.
+The purpose of this label is to make filter clusters from different cluster managers easier.

 ### Status